Inflect logo

 Natural Disaster Risk

 Beijing has a low overall risk profile for natural disasters, with an INFORM Risk score of 3 out of 10 as of September 2025.
-While the overall threat is minimal, operators should engineer for specific, moderate risks.
+While the composite risk is low, operators should engineer facilities to mitigate specific, higher-rated threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business